janrain/janrain-bluekai/README.md

 at a time.
 (default: `1000`)

-- `JANRAIN_ATTRIBUTE_KEYS`: JSON list of schema attributes to export or a JSON list of schema attribute mappings.
+- `JANRAIN_ATTRIBUTE_KEYS`: JSON list of schema attributes to export or a JSON dictionary of schema attribute mappings.

 - `APP_LOG_FILE`: Full path to the file where the app will write the log.
 (should only be used during local development, leave blank when deployed